Inklingo

 certeza

-Use 'certeza' when referring to the abstract state or fact of being sure about something, often as a subjective feeling or conviction.
+Use 'certeza' when referring to the abstract state of being sure about a fact or a future event.

 A brightly colored, simple puzzle piece dropping perfectly into its final matching space in a larger, solid shape, symbolizing certainty and assurance.